All Episodes

 They're ticked off that the Pope acknowledged me and responded.

-No matter what he said.
+No matter what he said, that's not the point.

 The fact that he responded ticks them off.

-The second thing is look at what they've done.
+The second thing is, look at what they've done.

 Just to repeat, this is profound.